mrserverless/serverless-golang/examples/aws-golang-net/README.md

 - [AWS Lambda Golang Net](https://github.com/eawsy/aws-lambda-go-net).
 - [Gorilla MUX](http://www.gorillatoolkit.org/pkg/mux)

-All CURD operations are within a single Lambda Function behind `gorilla/mux`.
+All CRUD operations are within a single Lambda Function behind `gorilla/mux`.
 This example is very handy for porting over existing `golang/net` projects.
 However it is not readily compatible with other Event Source triggers such as `Kinesis` or `SNS`.